Yasuhide Nakayama: Political career

 In past governments, Nakayama was a Japanese Vice Minister for Foreign Affairs and served as a member of the House of Representatives of Japan for six years representing the Liberal Democratic Party (LDP).
-His first-hand experience of Japanese politics goes back 15 years.
-He has served as secretary to the Minister of Construction, secretary to the State Minister of the Management and Co-ordination Bureau, and as policy secretary for the former Minister of Defense and former Minister for the Environment, Yuriko Koike.
+Nakayama has been involved in the Japanese government since 1995 when he became the Secretary to the Commissioner of the Management and Coordination Agency.
+He has served as secretary to the Minister of Construction, secretary to the State Minister of the Management and Co-ordination Bureau, and as policy secretary for the former Minister of Defense and former Minister of the Environment, Yuriko Koike.
 Both Koike and Nakayama are affiliated to the openly revisionist lobby Nippon Kaigi, that advocates a return to militarism in Japan.

 Nakayama has also been Chairman of the Defense Committee of the LDP, was chairman of the Japan-Israel Parliamentary Friendship League, chairman of the Committee on Organizations Involved with Public Safety, Director of the Special Committee on North Korean Abductions and Other Issues, and Secretary-General for the Parliamentary League for the Promotion of International Market Competitiveness, among many other high-profile posts in parliament and within the LDP.

 Nakayama is a supporter of Taiwan.
 Nakayama has stated that it was important to 'wake up' to China's growing threat and protect Taiwan 'as a democratic country.'

 Business career

-Nakayama, who after university worked for advertising agency Dentsu on high-profile issues, is currently working as Assistant to President for Pasona Group Inc.(www.pasonagroup.co.jp), a manpower company headquartered in his hometown Osaka, and until his re-election, he served as Senior Adviser to GR Japan (www.grjapan.com), a government relations consultancy.
+Nakayama, who after university worked for advertising agency Dentsu on high-profile issues, is currently working as Assistant to President for Pasona Group Inc., a manpower company headquartered in his hometown Osaka, and until his re-election, he served as Senior Adviser to GR Japan, a government relations consultancy.